BimBeau/bimbeau-multisteps/README.md

     └── utils    # helper functions
 ```

+### Admin navigation

+Each administration page prints a placeholder for the navigation tabs.
+The
+script `assets/js/admin-tabs.js` replaces this markup with Gutenberg’s
+`TabPanel` component so you can switch between dashboard pages with a single
+click.

 ## Email placeholders

 When editing email templates or labels you can use the following placeholders: